Research Article Updated

 The widespread adoption of nitrogen fertilizers since the mid-20th century has transformed global agriculture, enabling unprecedented food production to support growing populations.
 However, this agricultural revolution has come with significant environmental costs that directly relate to nitrate concerns in food and water systems.

 Research shows that globally farmers apply around 115 million tonnes of nitrogen to crops every year, with only around 35% utilized by plants, meaning 75 million tonnes of nitrogen runs off into rivers, lakes and natural environments.
-This excess nitrogen represents a massive environmental challenge, as it creates ecological imbalances in ecosystems and water bodies, contributing to nitrate contamination of groundwater and eutrophication of aquatic systems.
+This excess nitrogen represents a massive environmental challenge, as it creates ecological imbalances in ecosystems and water bodies.

-The connection between agricultural nitrogen use and dietary nitrate exposure is complex: while fertilizer runoff contaminates water supplies, it also increases nitrate concentrations in vegetables grown in nitrogen-rich soils.
+The connection between agricultural nitrogen use and dietary nitrate exposure is complex: while fertilizer runoff contaminates water supplies, it also increases nitrate concentrations in drinking water and vegetables grown in nitrogen-rich soils.
 Understanding this agricultural-environmental-dietary nexus is crucial for developing sustainable approaches to both food security and public health.

 The Modern Scientific Perspective